 The transition to work-from-home was seamless for most desk workers because of access to software to do their jobs, whether it was collaborating through email and video conferencing or creating and sharing content through Microsoft Word and PowerPoint.
 Many of these leveraged the cloud or SaaS delivery models.
 This wasn’t as straightforward for those in product development: Mission-critical software applications (CAD, PLM etc.) largely resided on-premises in inaccessible physical offices.

 COVID-19 has only propelled the inevitable SaaS wave impending on product development organizations as the massive benefits for innovation, collaboration, and total cost of ownership become impossible to ignore.
-Cloud-native platforms, like Onshape or Arena Solutions, allow dispersed product development personnel to collaborate globally in real-time on product design iterations accelerating the pace of innovation.
+Cloud-native platforms, like Onshape or Arena, allow dispersed product development personnel to collaborate globally in real-time on product design iterations accelerating the pace of innovation.

 Onshape customers sidestepped this dilemma and were able to adjust seamlessly in the face of the pandemic with powerful remote accessibility and design collaboration features readily available to engineers globally.
 With remote work becoming a tenet of current and future operating models, increased globalization, and internet ubiquity, SaaS will be the predominately chosen platform to free desk workers from their traditional cubicles and desktops.

 SaaS benefits have already become mainstream for other functions such as sales (CRM) and product development will reach a tipping point for SaaS in 2021.
 Gartner forecasts the SaaS market will be over $120 billion in 2021.

 Augmented reality (AR) is rapidly gaining major media buzz as novel consumer applications seemingly appear overnight from advancements in mobile devices.
 This gives a mere glimpse of the untapped potential that will transform the enterprise in 2021.